Shots heard as bus passengers taken hostage in western Ukraine | Law-Order

 Shots heard as bus passengers taken hostage in western Ukraine

-A man who said he was armed with weapons and explosives seized control of a bus in the western Ukrainian city of Lutsk on Tuesday and took about 20 people on board hostage, police said.
+A man who said he was armed with weapons and explosives seized a bus in the western Ukrainian city of Lutsk on Tuesday and took a number of people on board hostage, police said.

-Ukrainian President Volodymyr Zelenskiy said on Facebook that "shots were heard, the bus was damaged".
-The man's demands were unknown, police said in a statement.
+Ukrainian President Volodymyr Zelenskiy said, "shots were heard, the bus was damaged".
+Police blocked off the city center.
+Police identified the man as 44-year-old Maksym Kryvosh, born in Russia.

-TV footage showed empty streets cordoned off by people in military uniforms, police cars, and an armoured personnel carrier.
-"Every effort is being made to resolve the situation without casualties.
-I keep the course of events under personal control," Zelenskiy said.
+They said in a statement that he had said he was armed with explosives and weapons.
+Between 10 and 20 people were on board the bus, they said.
+In posts on social media, he demanded that senior Ukrainian officials publish statements saying that they were terrorists.
+He also threatened to detonate another bomb in a crowded place.

+Deputy interior minister Anton Gerashchenko said Kryvosh had been convicted twice and spent about 10 years in prison.
+Streets in Lutsk were cordoned off by uniformed personnel, police cars, and an armored personnel carrier.

 - READ MORE ON: